eemebarbe/reactmb/README.md

 --

-Register a user in order to sign in, add a personal avatar, submit posts or comments, or access the user panel.
+Register a user in order to sign in, add a personal avatar, submit/delete posts or comments, or access the user panel.